From the streets of vibrant Galway!

 As part of our day tour from Dublin with the Wild Rover Tours, last stop was the medieval city of Galway after visiting Cliffs of Moher and Burren.
 We had 2 hours in hand to explore this city before we head back to Dublin.
 For the first 30 minutes, after we arrived in Galway our guide gave us a walking tour and then we were free on our own to explore.

 So, this medieval city lies in the west of Ireland on the mouth of the River Corrib, in the county of Connacht and we were informed that this is known as the “most Irish city” in Ireland.
-Centuries ago, this was just a small fishing village and when Normans invaded Connacht somewhere around early 13th century it came under the rule of Richard de Burgo, who was also called as the Red Earl and after this the development of the city took off.
-I also learnt that Gallway was ruled by 14 merchant families, who were known as the “Tribes of Galway” during the medieval ages .
+Centuries ago, this was just a small fishing village and when Normans invaded Connacht somewhere around early 13th century it came under the rule of Richard de Burgo, who was also called as the Red Earl and after this, the development of the city took off.
+I also learnt that Galway was ruled by 14 merchant families, who were known as the “Tribes of Galway” during the medieval ages.

-As we entered the city my first view was its charming harbour with picturesque, colourful buildings in the background.
+As we entered the city my first view was its charming harbor with picturesque, colorful buildings in the background.

 We then walked towards the narrow and crowded Quay street where I got the answer why Galway is known as the most Irish city of Ireland.
 I could see a number of quaint cafes, busy restaurants and lively pubs lined on either side of the street, playing the most Irish music.
 Though it was bit crowded I loved walking through this street, capturing the beauty of the place making sure I was avoiding the passersby coming in my frame, well it was not successful all the time.